Skip Menu

 If you are interested in the OH YEA!
 Program in South Carolina, please let us know!
 We have set up an interest from online for you to submit your details so we can follow up directly with you about your options.

 OH YEA!
-Pre-ETS 2020/21 Interest Form
+Pre-ETS 2024/25 Interest Form

-Building Empowered Youth Obtaining Uniqueness!
+Building Empowered Youth!

 BE YOU!
-Peer Support Group logo - BE is in dark blue and You is in bright green.One of our latest Peer Support Groups is designed specifically for young adults 18 to 26 with disabilities looking to build their independence and connect with others sharing similar experiences.
-It is all about Building Empowered Youth Obtaining Uniqueness!
+Peer Support Group logo - BE is in dark blue and You is in bright green.One of our Peer Support Groups is designed specifically for young adults 18 to 26 with disabilities looking to build their independence and connect with others sharing similar experiences.
+It is all about Building Empowered Youth!
 BE YOU works with young adults to help them build their confidence, connect with other young adults, build their skills and expand their future opportunities.
 The group regularly explores hot topics and looks for exciting things to participate in.

 They focus on: